DRAFT: Constitution of the Kingdom of Union Jacks

 9. All Citizens have a right to their Nationality and may not have their Nationality revoked without due cause and the authorisation of a Judge.

-1. No Citizen or Non-Citizen shall be removed from the KUJ without cause and at least 90 days’ notice.
+1. No Citizen or Non-Citizen shall be removed from the KUJ without cause, due process, and at least 90 days’ notice.

 2. No Non-Citizen shall be required to rescind any Citizenship or Nationality of any foreign nation to be eligible for Citizenship.